-NemID for Citizens can be ordered in the user's bank (typically in connection with an agreement of an online banking solution), or from a Citizen Service Centre (Danish: "borgerservice").
+NemID for Citizens can be ordered in the user's bank (typically in connection with an agreement of an online banking solution), or in a Citizen Service Centre (in Danish: borgerservice).
 Users can order NemID at www.nemid.nu, where the user as well finds NemID Self-Service.